bcgov/action-deployer-openshift/README.md

 Deployment templates are parsed for a route.
 If found, those routes are verified with a curl command for status code 200 (success).
 This ensures that applications are accessible from outside their OpenShift namespace/project.

-Provide `penetration_test: true` to instead run a penetration test using [OWASP ZAP (Zed Attack Proxy)](https://github.com/zaproxy/action-full-scan) against that route. `penetration_test_fail: false` can be used to fail pipelines where problems are found.
+Provide `penetration_test: true` to instead run a penetration test using [OWASP ZAP (Zed Attack Proxy)](https://github.com/zaproxy/action-full-scan) against that route. `penetration_test_fail: false` can be used to fail pipelines where problems are found.  `penetration_test_issue: name` creates issues and is generally preferable over failing pipelines.

 # Troubleshooting